 Guatemala is a small country in Central America that packs a lot of things to do and to see in relatively few kilometers.
 You may be thinking, where to visit in Guatemala?
 Once you do some research, you will start finding more and more and more things to do in different areas of the country, so how do you decide what you want to do and the places to visit in Guatemala that are for you?

-Below is a list of five of the best places to travel in Guatemala with information about what to do in them.
+Below is a list of the best places to travel in Guatemala with information about what to do in them.

 Tikal National Park is located in Peten Guatemala and its name means place of voices.
 Nowadays, it is the biggest known and studied Mayan City.
-The park has an area of 576.
+This park in Guatemala has an area of 576.
 It was declared a Human Heritage Patrimony by UNESCO in 1979.
 It consists of a group of temples and plazas scattered around, but the most popular ones are:

 - Major Plaza: It is surrounded by Temples I and II, the North and Central Acropolis, as well as a big range of wakes and altars.